FAQs from cities

 How does my city get certified as a Global Active City?

 When you are ready, we will assist you to apply formally for certification as a Global Active City.
-To maintain the status, you will be asked to carry out annual internal audits and to keep up-to-date with developments and work in other Global Active Cities by reading our reports.
-You will be invited to an annual event with conferences, workshops and networking with other partner cities.
+To maintain the status, you will be asked to carry out annual audits and to keep up-to-date with developments and work in other Global Active Cities by reading our reports.
+You will be invited to annual events with webinars, conferences, workshops and networking with other partner cities.

 How much does it cost to become a Global Active City?